Missouri law to deny birth control coverage vetoed

+* Q1 net profit 28.6 million pounds versus 2.24 billion pounds year ago

-KANSAS CITY, Missouri Missouri's Democratic Governor Jay Nixon on Thursday vetoed a bill that could have resulted in women being denied insurance coverage for contraception, in the latest battle over Catholic Church objections to providing birth control coverage as part of the new health care law.
+KANSAS CITY, Mo., July 12 Missouri's Democratic Governor Jay Nixon on Thursday vetoed a bill that could have resulted in women being denied insurance coverage for contraception, in the latest battle over Catholic Church objections to providing birth control coverage as part of the new health care law.

 Catholic bishops, backed by many Republicans, have campaigned against the requirement, saying it is an unfair government intrusion on religious freedom.
 The Catholic Church's formal position is to oppose contraception, although most Catholic women do not follow church doctrine.